RotherOSS/doc-otobo-user/content/reports/reports.rst

 Reports
 =======

+.. note:: Rother OSS TODO: This feature will be included in one of the next OTOBO releases.
+If you need it beforehand, please contact sales@otobo.de, we will find a solution.

 Use this screen to manage reports.
 A fresh OTOBO installation contains no reports by default.
 The reports management screen is available in the *Reports* menu item of the *Reports* menu.

 .. figure:: images/reports-overview.png